praveenkumar/fedmsg/doc/index.rst

 - `Jordan Sissel <http://www.semicomplete.com>`_ -- "Cool idea, gives new
   meaning to open infrastructure."
-- `David Gay <http://oddshocks.com>`_ -- "It's like I'm working with software made by people who thought about the future".
+- `David Gay <http://oddshocks.com>`_ -- "It's like I'm working with software made by people who thought about the future"

 Community